 Subsequent measurement of these financial assets and financial liabilities is at amortized cost using the effective interest method, less any impairment losses.
-Interest income is recognized by applying the effective interest rate

-The Pool classifies cash, accrued dividends receivable, accrued interest receivable for distribution purposes, subscriptions receivable, due from Manager, accounts payable and accrued liabilities and management fees payable as amortized cost.
+Interest income is recognized by applying the effective interest rate.
+The Pool classifies cash, accrued dividends receivable, accrued interest receivable for distribution purposes, subscriptions receivable, accounts payable and accrued liabilities, redemptions payable, due to Manager and management fees payable as amortized cost.
 Cash includes cash on deposit with the custodian.